 - Let cool for 5-10 minutes in the muffin tray.
 Transfer the cupcakes to a wire rack to finish cooling.

 - In a large bowl, beat the butter using an electric mixer.
-Add the vanilla and cream together until light and fluffy.
+Add the vanilla and mix together until light and fluffy.

 - Add in the confectioners’ sugar gradually, mixing on medium speed.